 Professional negligence law: area of practice (barristers)

-EMILIE JONES is a barrister at FOUR NEW SQUARE.
-She graduated with a degree in law from the University of Oxford in 2003 and was called to the Bar in 2005.
+TAMARA OPPENHEIMER is a barrister at FOUNTAIN COURT CHAMBERS.
+She graduated with a degree in politics, philosophy and economics from the University of Oxford in 1995 and went on to become a solicitor at Allen & Overy.
+She was called to the Bar in 2002.